truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 {{< trueimage src="/images/SCALE/23.10/InstallSyncthingEnterpriseResourcesConfig.png" alt="Syncthing Enterprise Resource Limits" id="Syncthing Enterprise Resource Limits" >}}

 To customize the CPU and memory allocated to the container (pod) Syncthing uses, enter new CPU values as a plain integer value followed by the suffix **m** (milli).
-Default is 4000m.
+The default is 4000m.

 Accept the default value 8GiB allocated memory or enter a new limit in bytes.
-Enter a plain integer followed by the measurement suffix, for example 129M or 123MiB.
+Enter a plain integer followed by the measurement suffix, for example, 129M or 123MiB.

 ## Securing the Syncthing Web UI